Skip to content

 The main storyline is strong, but to carry its weight through 50,000 words, it may lose steam.

-The solution is to have the supporting characters have their own little stories going on.
-While the main character is privy to everything that’s going on, these little diversions create reader engagement and help move the story forward.
+The solution is to have the supporting characters with their own little subplots going on.
+While the main character is privy to everything that’s going on, these minor diversions create reader engagement and help move the story forward.

 Another benefit of subplots with supporting characters is that they can be in the forefront for a short while to liven things up, then lie low until needed again.